 - Flow, which automates and streamlines workflows to increase productivity.

 - Skype for Business, which makes audio, video, and conference calls.
 In addition, users can set a status, send and receive text messages, personalize their contact card, and host meetings.

-- AskCody, which makes collaboration easier by streamlining labour-intensive tasks related to booking meetings through Outlook and Microsoft 365.
+- AskCody, which makes collaboration easier by streamlining labor-intensive tasks related to booking meetings through Outlook and Microsoft Office 365.
 Features include hot desk booking, meeting room booking, the ability to order catering, reduce double bookings, and even manage visitors.

-Finally, don't underestimate the power of training.
+Finally, do not underestimate the power of training.
 While many tools may seem intuitive, training can ensure your team is able to leverage the full power of these collaboration tools.

 "Informative and evaluative collaboration can easily happen via video.
 But generative collaboration is the most challenging in any condition and the most difficult to replicate online.
 In an all-virtual environment people struggle to have a normal flow of conversation and read body language” Source: Steelcase.com

-Microsoft published outcomes of a survey they did on ways of working, it revealed 7 trends and confirmed Hybrid as the way forward at modern workplaces, Let’s have a look at those trends;
+Microsoft published outcomes of a survey they did on ways of working, it revealed 7 trends and confirmed Hybrid as the way forward at modern workplaces.
+We will take a look at those trends;

 - Working flexible is not going anywhere